ztl8702/smd-part-c/README.md

 `Therrense Lua (github: ttvs)`
 `Tianlei Zheng (github: ztl8702)`

+## Specification
+- Explore surrounding area (car has memory of explored area and a vision of a few squares around it)
+- Collect keys in ascending order before going to finish tile
+- While maintaining enough health (health regeneration on ice tiles, health lost on lava tiles)

 ## Features
 - Design & implemented a low-level subsystem to manoeuvre a car with high precision and coordination